First filed at 1:13 p.m., updated at 5:30 p.m.

 Moreover, Talmadge said they could not send personnel into the store because there was too little ventilation.

 Big House is on the west side of Mission Street between a computer store and another discount store.

 Talmadge said there was minor damage to nearby buildings.

 At Big House, the roof collapsed during the course of the afternoon.
 As of yet, fire officials have not determined the cause of the fire.

 As the afternoon wore on, the smell became more acrid and Talmadge warned that people should stay out of the smoke.

 Over the course of three hours, the fire seemed to ease off and flare up.
 The smoke, which cleared for a bit around 1:25 p.m., again blanketed Mission Street at 1:40 p.m.
 By 2:15 p.m. much of the thick smoke had cleared again, but the fire worsened.
 Flames rose from deep inside the building and in minutes, smoke again engulfed Mission Street.

 At 2:25 p.m., three more firetrucks arrived – already eight were on the scene.
 More hoses were hauled up two ladders as firefighters aimed at the building.
 Mission Street was closed at first from 22nd to 24th Streets and then from 20th to 24th Streets.
-The crowds of people gathered at 22nd Street on Mission streets to watch were pushed north by fire officials.
-Bartlett was closed from 22nd to 24th Streets.
+The crowds of people gathered at the corner of 22nd and Mission streets to watch were pushed north by fire officials.
+Bartlett was closed from 22nd to 24th streets.
 Foot traffic was being allowed on 24th Street.

 The building where the fire originated is a two-story building with a large discount store at the bottom,.